samponeill/spo-design/README.md

   Gatsby's default starter + Strapi + Bulma
 </h1>

 Kick off your project with this default boilerplate with Bulma and Strapi integration.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter ships with the main Gatsby configuration files rigged for making a blog site with Strapi styled with Bulma for easy customisation.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start